 The Properties pane lets you view and modify the properties of the element that is currently selected on the Diagram Canvas.
-The header text of the Properties pane will indicate which element is selected by showing <Name>'s Properties, where < Name > is the value in the Name field of the record that is associated with the selected element.
+The header text of the Properties pane will indicate which element is selected by showing Name is Properties, where Name is the value in the Name field of the record that is associated with the selected element.
 For example, in the following image, the value in the Name field is Asset, so the Properties pane is titled Asset's Properties.
 Throughout this documentation, we refer to this area of the screen generically as the Properties pane.